 No fewer than five different bodies are holding their protective hands over one of the most valuable examples of cultural heritage in Germany.

-The traditional production of the original Nuremberg Rostbratwurst is subject to the protection of the Schutzverband Nürnberger Rostbratwürste e.V. protective association, the quality control carried out by the City of Nuremberg, the Bavarian office for health and food safety (Bayerisches Landesamt für Gesundheit und Lebensmittelsicherheit – LGL), the Bavarian state research centre for agriculture (Bayerische Landesanstalt für Landwirtschaft – LFL) and the EU geographical indication, which protects the traditional production in Nuremberg from misuse.
+The traditional production of the Nuremberg Rostbratwurst is subject to the protection of the Schutzverband Nürnberger Rostbratwürste e.V. protective association, the quality control carried out by the City of Nuremberg, the Bavarian office for health and food safety (Bayerisches Landesamt für Gesundheit und Lebensmittelsicherheit – LGL), the Bavarian state research centre for agriculture (Bayerische Landesanstalt für Landwirtschaft – LFL) and the EU geographical indication, which protects the traditional production in Nuremberg from misuse.

 The protective association – Schutzverband Nürnberger Rostbratwürste e.V.